lrasata/infra-image-uploader/README.md

 ## Features to implement

-- [ ] Integrate antivirus - prevent malware to end up in s3 bukcet on upload.
+- [ ] Integrate antivirus - prevent malware to end up in s3 bucket on upload.
-- [ ] Enable S3 transfer acceleration feature for uploads ?
+- [x] Enable S3 transfer acceleration feature for uploads ?
 - [ ] Make this settings as a module to be easily integrated in other terraform projects.